Critical Essay Question (CEQ) Examination

 The exam asks you to respond to one critical essay question, worth 40 marks.

 The exam starts with a quote related to psychiatry.
-You will be asked respond to the quote in essay form, critically discussing this statement from different points of view and providing your conclusion.
+You will be asked to respond to the quote in an essay format, critically discussing this statement from different points of view and providing your conclusion.

 You are allowed 50 minutes to complete the exam, including reading time.

-You can apply for the CEQ exam after you have completed 18 months FTE training.
+You are eligible to apply for the CEQ exam after you have completed 18 months FTE training.

-The RANZCP recommends that you take the CEQ exam in Stage 3.
+The RANZCP recommends that you take the CEQ exam in Stage 3, as the exam is set at the standard expected at the end of Stage 3.

 You should have successfully completed the exam by 60 months FTE training.